Code-Institute-Submissions/justus-ai-leksands-oudoor-workout_OctResub/README.md

  ###### 30 seconds burpees and 30 seconds rest | 30 secs (slow jumping jacks )
  ###### cardio is optional at this point or a brisk walk home

- #* intermitent 5 minute intense and 5 min rest workouts to satisfaction(LIMITLESS TIME)
+ * Limitless time | intermitent 5 minute intense and 5 min rest workouts to satisfaction
- ###### Could better work as a roup activity from twp people to more: In thos case vvariations based on each others
+ ###### Could better work as a group activity from twp people to more: In thos case vvariations based on each others
  input can contrbte to a more complete workout.

  ### FOOTER